 Most NJ sportsbooks, online and off, will post lines for every college basketball game across all 351 teams and 32 conferences.
 The sportsbooks will also have NCAA futures markets available where you can bet on:

 Check our full guide to betting on college basketball in New Jersey below.

 See below for a sample of current moneyline, spread and totals odds for college basketball games at NJ online sportsbooks.
 To see the full NCAA college basketball feed, head to our sports betting odds page and select “NCAAB” from the drop-down menu.
 Click on any odds to go directly to the sportsbook and claim your bonus/register a new account.

-Check the second tab for real-time odds at NJ online sportsbooks on the 2021 NCAA Basketball National Champion.
+Check the second tab for real-time odds at NJ online sportsbooks on the next NCAA Basketball National Champion.
 Use the drop-down menu to see more futures odds including odds to make the Final Four, win the conference and more.

 Both the Associated Press and USA Today polls rank the top 2020-21 NCAA Division 1 men’s basketball teams prior to the start of and every week throughout the season.
 Check the current AP Top 25, updated every Monday.